 Theater Basel tries to present information on theatre operations and events in such a way that it is as accessible as possible.

 The Theater Basel website is accessible.
-The site was certified in accordance with the international WCAG 2.1 AA guidelines in February 2023.
+In accordance with the international WCAG 2.1 AA guidelines, the website was certified in February 2023.
 To this end, we are cooperating with the competence partner for barrier-free technology in Switzerland 'Access for All'.

 As part of the Disability Rights Action Days from 15 May to 15 June 2024, Theater Basel will share its experiences on the way to WCAG 2.1 AA certification on 10 June 2024.
 More

-Discounts and assistance options are designed to make a visit to the theatre possible for everyone.
+Discounts and assistance options are designed to make theatre visits possible for everyone.

 Assistance dogs have access to the theatre.
 They can wait in the cloakroom or be taken into the theatre with you.
 We will be happy to reserve a suitable seat for you.